-- 48. (1) After the conclusion of an inspection of a person under section 45 or a market participant under section 47, a report shall be prepared setting out the findings of that inspection. - (2) The Commission shall consider and make recommendations on any information or report prepared under this Division. - (3) The Commission shall assess charges to recover the cost of any inspection performed under this Division. - (4) Upon application, the Commission may grant an exemption regarding the payment of costs where the Commission considers it appropriate.
+- (1) The Commission shall assess charges to recover the cost of any inspection performed under sections 47, 48 and 49. - (2) Upon application, the Commission may grant an exemption regarding the payment of costs where the Commission considers it appropriate.